Amateur, Advanced Amateur and Lots

 What's the difference between Amateur and Advanced?
 As of 2023, an Amateur has to win three blue ribbons or have won the Sweepstakes award for classes 1-16 to be able to compete in the Advanced lots.

-Lots of Crop Art
+Crop Art Lots

 The Amateur and Advanced Amateur areas have the same categories or